the-guitarman/elixir_weather_data/README.md

   ```

   In case of an error at the first openweathermap api request, you will get `{:error, <some error reason>}`, otherwise it will return the last received data.

+  Note: In dev mode you always get the result above.

 ## License